alpersayin/bookstore-app/README.md

 ## Start
 You can access **MongoDB** admin interface with http://localhost:8081/ Database will be created after first request.
-If database is not created automatically, create database by using** Mongo Express**
+If database is not created automatically, create database by using **Mongo Express**.

 After application successfully build;
 You must create new user to test the application due to enpoints is secured with JWT.